Cache

 Working speed is essential to any CI/CD tool.
 Buddy improves pipeline performance by caching resources that would otherwise have to be generated or downloaded on every run:

-- Repository files, dependencies and artifacts (cached within the Pipeline Filesystem)
+- Repository files, dependencies and artifacts (cached within the pipeline filesystem)

 - Docker images in which build actions are run (no need to build the environment from scratch every time)